anjuthomas/nodeOIDCMsg/README.md

 var decodedPayload = basicJsonWebToken.fromJWT(signedJWT, secretOrPublicKey, {"iss" : "issuer", "sub": "subject", "aud" : "audience", 'maxAge': '1d', 'clockTolerance' : 10, "jti": "jti"},{'clockTimestamp' : clockTimestamp});
 ```

-Known non standard claims have to be verified by using the following parameters.For each of the following known standard claims (audience, iat, exp, nbf) the respective verification claims are required.
+Known non standard claims have to be verified by using the following parameters.For each of the following known non-standard claims (audience, iat, exp, nbf) the respective verification claims are required.

 * **Audience : aud**